Understanding Aggregations of Proper Learners in Multiclass Classification: Introduction

 \subsection{Results}

 Our main results give a fairly complete understanding to the previous question and can be summarized as follows: \begin{itemize} \item \textbf{Upper bound on majorities of ERMs for Graph classes.} Our first set of main results concerns majorities of ERMs for classes with finite Graph dimension, following the natural generalization of the algorithms from \citet{hanneke2016optimal, baggingOptimalPAC2023, aden2024majority} to the multiclass setting.
 For both Hanneke's algorithm and bagging, we show that for confidence parameter $\delta$ and error rate $\varepsilon$, the number of training samples needed to achieve this guarantee is $O\left(\frac{d_G + \ln(1/\delta)}{\varepsilon}\right)$ (cf. \Cref{thm:upperbound}), where $d_G$ denotes the Graph dimension of the class.
-Recall that \citet{daniely2012multiclass} had shown that ERM needs at most $O\left(\frac{d_G \ln(1/\varepsilon) + \ln(1/\delta)}{\varepsilon}\right)$ samples, so this result shaves off a logarithmic factor in the upper bound.
+Recall that \citet[Theorem~9]{multiclassERM2015} had shown that ERM needs at most $O\left(\frac{d_G \ln(1/\varepsilon) + \ln(1/\delta)}{\varepsilon}\right)$ samples, so this result shaves off a logarithmic factor in the upper bound.
 Subsequently, we also show that the majority of three ERMs algorithm of \citet{aden2024majority} requires at most $O\left(\frac{d_G}{\varepsilon}\right)$ number of samples to obtain error $\varepsilon,$ in expectation.

-\item \textbf{Lower bound on ERM and majorities of ERMs.} It is natural to ask whether taking majorities of ERMs can help us learn classes that have infinite Graph dimension. \Cref{thm:majority-of-erm-lower-bound} shows that for any $d_G,$ there exists a class with Graph dimension $d_G$ and constant DS dimension (hence learnable), for which taking majorities over ERMs requires at least $\Omega\left(\frac{d_G + \ln(1/\delta)}{\varepsilon}\right)$ to achieve confidence $\delta$ and error $\varepsilon.$ Moreover, we also show that using simple ERMs for this class requires at least $\Omega\left(\frac{d_G \ln(1/\varepsilon) + \ln(1/\delta)}{\varepsilon}\right)$ samples, exceeding the lower bound of \citet[Theorem~9]{multiclassERM2015} by a factor of $\ln(1/\varepsilon)$.
+\item \textbf{Lower bound on ERMs and majorities of ERMs.} It is natural to ask whether the upper bounds we establish are tight, or whether they may be room for improvement in their analysis. \Cref{thm:majority-of-erm-lower-bound} demonstrates that for any $d_G,$ there indeed exists a class with Graph dimension $d_G$ and constant DS dimension (hence learnable), for which taking majorities over ERMs requires at least $\Omega\left(\frac{d_G + \ln(1/\delta)}{\varepsilon}\right)$ samples to achieve error $\varepsilon$ with confidence $\delta$.
+Moreover, we also show that using simple ERMs for this class requires at least $\Omega\left(\frac{d_G \ln(1/\varepsilon) + \ln(1/\delta)}{\varepsilon}\right)$ samples, exceeding the lower bound of \citet[Theorem~9]{multiclassERM2015} by a factor of $\ln(1/\varepsilon)$.
 (Notably, however, their lower bound holds for \emph{all} classes of finite Graph dimension, whereas ours holds for a particular family of classes.)